monoamin/rivergen/README.md

 ## Contributing

 Feel free to submit pull requests for new features, optimizations, or bug fixes.
-Contributions are especially welcome!
+Contributions are welcome!

 ## License